Neeratyoy/Auto-CNN/README.md

 # Auto-configuration of CNNs [Automated Algorithm Design]

-The following repo is a sanitized version of the project submit for the AutoML coursework at University of Freiburg.
+The following repo is a sanitized version of the project submitted for the AutoML coursework at University of Freiburg.
 The src/ folder contains the relevant source code and further details of the code structure.

 As on overview: